-- Passwords should not be shared or used by others.
+- Passwords should not be written or otherwise recorded where they are accessible or recognizable by anyone else, such as taped to computer screens, stored under keyboards, or visible in a work area. - Passwords should not be shared or used by others.
 This includes a coworker, manager, supervisor, friend, vendor, partner, information technology staff, administrative assistant, or others. - A password must be changed immediately when it has been compromised or when there is suspicion that it has been compromised.
 If a WPD employee suspects their password has been compromised, they must contact the IT Help Desk to request a password reset.